Last Updated on

 And about the article on Understanding Emotional Drama in Relationships.

-That article is about the source structure of how we create emotional drama and essentially “disconnection” in relationship.
+That article is about the source structure of how we create emotional drama and essentially “disconnection” in relationship, or at least connection through drama.
 At the end, I point out that this type of relationship isn’t genuine or authentic.
 I also point out that it isn’t the only possibility for relationships.
 It’s really one to avoid.

 About the Forgiveness Issue: